-Identify the main concepts in your research question by selecting the nouns important to the meaning of your question.
+Your approach to searching will change as you become more familiar with your topic and resources.
+You'll begin your research by identifying the main concepts in your research question and then selecting the nouns important to the meaning of your question.
 Leave out words that don't help the search, such as adjectives, adverbs, prepositions, and usually, verbs.